JaswanthRemiel/gitsush/README.md

 ## Why Use GitSush?

-✔ One command to rule them all – No more typing three separate Git commands like a caveman.
+✔ One command to rule them all – No more typing three separate Git commands like a caveman(old).
 ✔ Saves your fingers – Fewer keystrokes = more energy for coffee.
 ✔ Fun & colorful output – Because terminal logs should be exciting!
 ✔ Perfect for lazy devs – Admit it, you’d rather automate everything.